 About me

 Hello, I’m Hannah.
 I am an ADHD coach.
-I have ADHD and I am waiting for an autism assessment.
+I have lived experience of ADHD and autism.
 I know exactly what it’s like having a neurodivergent brain in a neurotypical world.

 My background

-My ADHD diagnosis came in 2022, when I was working as a software developer at a cybersecurity company.
-I couldn’t figure out why tasks that seemed easy for others felt so overwhelming for me.
+Before my diagnosis, I couldn’t figure out why tasks that seemed easy for others felt so overwhelming for me.
+And why I felt so emotional at work.
 Tech can be a brilliant place for neurodivergent brains.
 It’s flexible and full of creativity and challenge.
 But without the right strategies and adjustments, it can also be exhausting and discouraging.

-This experience, along with my psychology background working in the NHS and Higher Education, brought me to coaching.
+This experience, along with my mental health and neurodivergent support background in the NHS and Higher Education, brought me to coaching.

 How I came to coaching

-I spent too much of my life beating myself to fit in and do things in the ways other people do them.
+I spent way too much of my life beating myself up to fit in and do things in the ways other people do them.

 After my ADHD diagnosis, I wanted a coach who really ‘got’ both tech culture and ADHD.
 But I quickly realised there weren’t many who had both.